 Gloria is currently serving as the Facilitator of Family & Community Engagement for the Tyler ISD Title I Program (The Parent Center).
 She has served in various capacities in Tyler ISD including former Director of Head Start, Coordinator of Head Start Instructional Services, Director of Federal Programs, Coordinator of Title I, and Director of Technology as a Second Language for Stewart-Edison Junior Academy.

 Gloria has spent her career as an educator of children and families.
 She has a passion for serving.
-In addition to the Food Security Council, she also serves on the East Texas Human Needs Network council, the Mentoring Alliance Board, and the Tyler Area Partnership for Education Leadership Council.
+In addition to the Food Security Council, she also serves on the board of the East Texas Human Needs Network.

 Gloria holds a Bachelor of Science from the University of Texas at Tyler, and a Master of Education from Texas A&M University at Texarkana.